 Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities the Company has the ability to access.
 Fair values determined by Level 2 inputs utilize inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include quoted prices for similar assets and liabilities in active markets and inputs other than quoted prices observable for the asset or liability, such as interest rates and yield curves observable at commonly quoted intervals.
 Level 3 inputs are unobservable inputs for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
-In instances in which the inputs used to measure fair value may fall into different levels of the fair value hierarchy, the level in the fair value hierarchy within which the fair value measurement in its entirety has been determined is based on the lowest level input significant to the fair value measurement in its entirety.
+In instances in which the inputs used to measure fair value may fall into different levels of the fair value hierarchy, the level in the fair value hierarchy within which the fair value measurement in its entirety.
 The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the asset or liability.

-As of September 30, 2016, the Company estimated that the fair value of its notes payable, excluding deferred financing costs, which had a book value of \$202.9 million, was \$202.9 million.
-As of December 31, 2015, the Company estimated that the book value of its note payable, excluding deferred financing costs, approximates its fair value since its variable interest rate approximated the then-current lending rate for loans with similar maturities and credit quality.
+As of June 30, 2016, the Company estimated that the fair value of its notes payable, excluding deferred financing costs, which had a book value of \$94.9 million, was \$95.3 million.
+As of December 31, 2015, the Company estimated that the book value of its note payable, excluding deferred financing costs, approximates its fair value since its variable interest rate approximated the then current lending rate for loans with similar maturities and credit quality.
 Management has utilized available market information such as interest rate and spread assumptions of notes payable with similar terms and remaining maturities, to estimate the amounts required to be disclosed.
 Although the Company has determined that the majority of the inputs used to value its notes payable fall within Level 2 of the fair value hierarchy, the credit quality adjustments associated with its fair value of notes payable utilize Level 3 inputs.
-However, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of the fair walue on a recurring basis include cash and cash equivalents, restricted cash, tenant and other receivables, accounts payable and accrued expenses, other liabilities, due to affiliates and distributions payable.
+However, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of the fair value on a recurring basis include cash and cash equivalents, restricted cash, tenant and other receivables, accounts payable and accrued expenses, other liabilities, due to affiliates and distributions payable.
 The carrying value of these items reasonably approximates their fair value based on their highly-liquid nature and/or short-term maturities.
 Due to the short-term nature of these instruments, Level 1 inputs are utilized to estimate the fair value of the cash and cash equivalents and restricted cash and Level 2 inputs are utilized to estimate the fair value of the remaining financial instruments.